-4.4.3 Inductively derived conceptual framework of research leadership in health in Indian settings
+4.4.3 Inductively derived conceptual frame work of research leadership in health in Indian settings

 Data showed that Indian research leadership required four dimensions: (1) personal traits and competence; (2) research management skills and ability to build strong teams; (3) self-awareness and work-life balance; and (4) engagement and advocacy within and outside the host institutions.
 Leadership characteristics were complexly inter-related and likely to have positive as well as negative influences on each other in different contexts.
 A research leadership tree was conceptualized that bore fruit in a research facilitating institutional ecosystem (Figure 12).
-It was an important observation that almost all of the index participants in the study had spent substantial portion of their research career in a particular institutional research ecosystem that provided the desired plinth for the researcher in India to build a successful research career and evolve as a 'leader'.
+It was an important observation that almost all of the index participants in the study had spent substantial portion of their research career in a particular institution to which they attributed their success.
+This supported the inference that it was most likely the institutional research ecosystem that provided the desired plinth for the researcher in India to build a successful research career and evolve as a 'leader'.
 Comparison between index participants' institutions and others (which did not have much to say about research outputs) reemphasized this interpretation (refer Table 12) and also probably showed that there were not many options for the potential research leaders to change places in the country.

 Research friendly institutional ecosystems significantly influenced the challenges to blossom the leadership potential of the individuals.
 The essential features of a research friendly institutional ecosystem are: (1) intellectual freedom; (2) culture of excellence and healthy competition among peers; (3) research considered as value addition for individuals and institutions; and (4) presence of a functional grant management office in the institution.
 Lack of a functional research grant management system has been a consistent gap across institutions in India.
-Several participants indicted lack of attractive institutional research ecosystem for difficulty in identifying index participants from North-Eastern and Central India.
-The research leaders evolved over time and attained a wide range of soft and hard skills through sustained efforts.
+Several participants indicted lack of attractive institutional research ecosystem for difficulty in identifying index participants North-Eastern and Central India.
+The research leaders evolved over time attained a wide range of soft and hard skills through sustained efforts.
 All had high emotional intelligence, aligned with the social and cultural context of the Institution.
 However, the path to leadership was never perceived to be smooth.
 Researchers faced challenges in almost every facet of their evolution as leaders.
-Each had an individual approach towards operating within his/ team, collaborating, her engaging, and negotiating with different stakeholders within and outside the institutions.
+Each had an individual approach towards operating within his/ her team, collaborating, and negotiating engaging, with different stakeholders within and outside institutions.
 The research also brought forward that not infrequently questions were raised about one's technical competence and team management, their focus on awards and self-recognition, contribution to institutional growth, habit of over-shadowing the students and team; occasionally aspersions were also cast on their integrity and adherence to ethics.
 Notwithstanding these challenges, the 'leaders' continued to produce high quality research, inspired students and younger colleagues and influenced their institutional research ecosystem.